Audio Tour -- listen to or download an interpretive tour of McCarthy Road.

 This is an extended guide to the McCarthy Road that includes sites of interest, historical information, and geology.

-The McCarthy Road winds deep into the heart of Wrangell-St. Elias.
+The McCarthy Road winds deep into the heart of Wrangell-St. Elias National Park and Preserve.
 Once the gateway to tremendous fortunes, it is now your gateway to spectacular scenery, vast wilderness, and adventure.
 For those willing to leave the pavement behind, this road provides access to many natural and historic wonders of our largest park.
 Today's road originated in 1909 as a railway constructed to support the Kennecott Copper Mines.
 When large scale mining ended in 1938, most of the rails were salvaged for scrap iron.
 In 1971 a new bridge was constructed over the Copper River and the rail bed was covered with gravel, creating today's surface of the McCarthy Road.

 Begins at mile 33 Edgerton Highway, in Chitina, AK.